Our Team

 Josette Sammut

 Josette is a qualified Occupational Therapist, graduated in 2007.
 As a student and as a newly graduate Josette had the opportunity to work at Inspire (Eden Foundation).
 Josette worked full-time at CDAU and part-time offering private service to children mainly with sensory processing difficulties for 7 years.
 Since March 2014, she started running her own private clinic on a full-time basis.
 Josette has completed her Masters in Education – Autism (Children) at the University of Birmingham in 2012.
 During the same year, she also took further assessment training to become ADOS qualified.
 Then, she has extended her knowledge in Sensory Integration at the University of Ulster and is now a postgraduate SI practitioner (Clinical Reasoning and Practice in SI intervention).
 She is also trained in Sequential-Oral-Sensory (SOS) which is an approach used in feeding therapy.
-Her passion is to help children who are encountering challenges with sensory processing.
+Her passion is to help children with challenges in sensory processing.
 Currently, she is the OT Manager at POTS.

 Ian Sammut